 At the entrance, you can choose between three different lines, one only to the shop, one including also the House of Santa Klaus, and one including these two, plus the Village of the Elves.
 After whichever landmark you choose, you can spend the rest of your morning or evening at the Victorian Village with plenty of entertainment for children and kids in the amusement park with a carousel, an elf’s train, and a skating rink.

 If you are traveling with your family, this is one of the coolest things to do in Rome at Christmas with kids.
-Keep in mind that you will need a car to reach here, so perfect if you have decided to rent one and drive in Rome.
+Keep in mind that you will need a car to get here, so perfect if you have decided to rent one and drive in Rome.

 - Address: km 62.200, Strada Statale Cassia, 01019 Vetralla (VT).